e-kwsm/QUIP/doc/Tutorials/adglass.rst

-function of time by extracting lines starting with `CRACK_TIP` from the output file (you might find this :download:`crack-velo.sh` script useful to do this; note however that the crack tip position is found using the atomic coordination numbers so if thre are defects in your cell it will not work correctly).
+function of time by extracting lines starting with `CRACK_TIP` from the output file (you might find this :download:`crack-velo.sh` script useful to do this; note however that the crack tip position is found using the atomic coordination numbers so if there are defects in your cell it will not work correctly).

 Energy Release Rate for Dynamic Fracture